ctimmons/t4_sql_examples/README.md

 t4_sql_examples
 ===============

-For a variety of reasons, I don't like [ORMs](http://en.wikipedia.org/wiki/Object-relational_mapping).
+For a [variety of reasons](http://stackoverflow.com/questions/760834/how-can-i-design-a-java-web-application-without-an-orm-and-without-embedded-sql), I don't like [ORMs](http://en.wikipedia.org/wiki/Object-relational_mapping).
 In the absence of an ORM, the usual alternative is manually writing hundreds - or even thousands - of lines of boilerplate code to pass data back and forth between the app(s) and the database.
 Yuck.

-Fortunately, there is another way.
+Fortunately there's an easier way.
 A code generator can quickly write all of that boilerplate at the touch of a button.
 The best part is that you, the programmer, have full access to both the templates and the generated source code, so you can change what gets generated at will.
 This is unlike an ORM, which is going to hide what it's doing under the covers, and make it hard - if not impossible - to do anything outside of that particular ORM's model (they're all a little different, and none has truly universal capabilities).

 I'm not aware of any commercial or open source code generators that do this for .Net apps, so I wrote my own.
 A .Net library that exposes the metadata for a given MS SQL server is located in the Utilities.Sql project in the [cs_Utilities](https://github.com/ctimmons/cs_utilities) repository.